julian-risch/toxic-comment-collection/README.md

 The downloaded Files can be found in the subdirectory defined in ```config.json``` as ```file_directory```.

 ## Citation
-If you use our work, please cite our paper [**Toxic Comment Classification:
+If you use our work, please cite our paper [**Data Integration for Toxic Comment Classification:
 Making More Than 40 Datasets Easily Accessible in One Unified Format**](https://hpi.de/fileadmin/user_upload/fachgebiete/naumann/people/risch/risch2021data.pdf) that has been accepted for publication at this year's ACL workshop on Online Abuse and Harms (WOAH) as follows:

     @inproceedings{risch-etal-2021-toxic,
-    title = "Toxic Comment Collection: Making More Than 30 Datasets Easily Accessible in One Unified Format", author = "Risch, Julian and Schmidt, Philipp and Krestel, Ralf", booktitle = "Proceedings of the Workshop on Online Abuse and Harms (WOAH)", month = aug,
+    title = "Data Integration for Toxic Comment Classification: Making More Than 40 Datasets Easily Accessible in One Unified Format", author = "Risch, Julian and Schmidt, Philipp and Krestel, Ralf", booktitle = "Proceedings of the Workshop on Online Abuse and Harms (WOAH)", month = aug,